observability-lab-cse/observability-lab-workshop/06-alert/README.md

 And now wait until you get your alert email.

-To deploy again the deleted service you can use __make__ command from the project root folder:
+To deploy again the deleted service you can use __make__ command from the project root folder (to deploy devices-api and devices-state-manager):

 ```
-# to deploy devices-api and devices-state-manager
 make deploy
 ```